jbowkett/CV/shortened-version.md

 (design, architecture, mentoring and implementation) for a 60-person team (across 3 geographies) for a European investment bank's trade data lake to underpin the bank's data strategy and Mifid II reporting.
-The architecture made use of microservices, Kafka and continuous delivery.
+The architecture made use of microservices, Docker, Kafka and continuous delivery.
 * Blockchain Lead for financial services, responsible for the technical direction of the team in St. Petersburg while running workshops and pre-sales engagements with many financial services institutions.